openqasm/openqasm/CONTRIBUTING.md

 ## Issue reporting

 :fire: This is a good point to start, when you find a problem please add it to the [issue tracker](https://github.com/Qiskit/openqasm/issues).
-Please, use [this template](https://github.com/Qiskit/openqasm/contributing/blob/main/templates/issue.md) to add them.

 ## Doubts solving